Henry Scott Tuke: Early life

-During the 1880s Tuke also met Oscar Wilde and other prominent poets and writers such as John Addington Symonds, most of whom were homosexual (then usually called Uranian) and who celebrated the adolescent male.
+During the 1880s, Tuke also met Oscar Wilde and other prominent poets and writers such as John Addington Symonds, most of whom were homosexual who celebrated the adolescent male.
 He wrote a "sonnet to youth" which was published anonymously in The Artist, and also contributed an essay to The Studio.

 Newlyn School

 In 1883, Tuke returned to Britain and moved to Newlyn, Cornwall joining a small colony of artists including Walter Langley, Albert Chevallier Tayler and Thomas Cooper Gotch.
 These painters, and others, became known as the Newlyn School.
 He worked from Rose Cottage at Tregadgwith Farm, Cornwall at the head of the Lamorna valley.

 In Newlyn, in 1884, Tuke completed his first painting of boys in boats.
 Called Summertime, it depicts two local boys, John Wesley Kitching and John Cotton, in a punt called Little Argo.
 Tuke's style was more impressionistic than that of the other Newlyn painters and he only stayed a short time.
 However, he remained close friends with many of the artists until his death.